Dry Flaky Skin in Bulldogs and French Bulldogs

-Dr. Kraemer’s Dry Flaky Skin in Bulldogs and French Bulldogs TIPS & WARNINGS
+Dr. Kraemer’s V4B Dry Flaky Skin in Bulldogs and French Bulldogs TIPS & WARNINGS

-Dry Flaky Skin in Bulldogs and French Bulldogs Tip #1 TOPICALS & SUPPLEMENTS: Topical therapy that includes medicated shampoos, after-shampoo conditioners, No-Rinse mousse, and gel’s, as well as complementary supplements, are critical for the short and long term
+Dry Flaky Skin in Bulldogs and French Bulldogs Tip #1 TOPICALS & SUPPLEMENTS: Topical therapy that includes medicated shampoos, after-shampoo conditioners, No-Rinse mousses, and gels, as well as complementary supplements are critical for the short and long term.

-- TREATS: Supplements are available in chews and give as treats
+- TREATS: Supplements are available in chews and given as treats.

 Dry Flaky Skin in Bulldogs and French Bulldogs Tip #2 SHAMPOOS & CONDITIONERS: Medicated shampoos and conditioners should be used:

-- FREQUENT: Bi-weekly during the acute phase, and less frequently thereafter
+- FREQUENCY: Bi-weekly during the acute phase, and less frequently thereafter.

-- WATER TEMP: If there is inflammation (redness) you should not bath with hot/warm water.
+- WATER TEMP: If there is inflammation (redness) you should not bathe with hot/warm water.

-- IDEAL COMBO: Most times a combination of multiple medicated shampoo’s, wipes, gels, and sprays are needed
+- IDEAL COMBO: Most times a combination of multiple medicated shampoos, wipes, gels, and sprays is needed.

 Dry Flaky Skin in Bulldogs and French Bulldogs Tip #3 PRIMARY SEBORRHEA SICCA: